atroo/i18next-resource-store-loader/README.md

 `npm install i18next-resource-store-loader`

-This loader generates the `resStore` config needed for **i18next** to avoid loading language resources via HTTP requests.
+This loader generates the `resStore` config needed for **i18next** to avoid loading language resources via extra HTTP requests.
 It generates this config given a directory.

 ## Usage